 Appropriate strategy use means that the student selects a strategy that makes sense for the problem.

-The tendency to see fluency ONLY as quick and accurate recall results in many of our students’ failure.
-It creates gaps in students’ understanding that can hinder them as they progress through school.
+The tendency to see fluency ONLY as quick and accurate recall results in many of our students’ failure to become fluent.
+It creates gaps in students’ understanding that can hinder them as they progress through higher grades.
 Rather than math becoming an exploration, it becomes a monotonous, seemingly irrelevant routine of memorization.

 I want to leave you with an excerpt from Jo Boaler’s Fluency Without Fear article.
 If you haven’t read it, please do!